 Resources for Member Governments

-As our state and region is in the midst of the 2019 Atlantic hurricane season, Triangle J is ready to assist our member governments and your staff in any way to plan for, prepare for, and recover from the impacts.
+As our state and region head into the 2020 Atlantic hurricane season, Triangle J is ready to assist our member governments and your staff in any way to plan for, prepare for, and recover from the impacts.
 In this compilation of information, you will find a one-stop-shop of resources and tools for you to use and to distribute as needed.
 Additional resources will be added as needed.

 - Disaster Recovery Guide

 - Legal Services and Disaster Assistance for Older Adults